 - Consider your position in your lane.
 Drivers are looking for cars and other drivers, so positioning yourself nearer the right hand side of the lane if the car is emerging from the nearside for example, may place you in the driver’s gaze.
 It also moves you away from the front of their vehicle if they are waiting to emerge from the nearside.

 - Consider using your horn the way it is intended, to attract the driver’s attention.

 There is no simple solution.
 You as a rider must weigh up the best course of action in any given situation.
-The very fact you are weighing it up means you are far less likely to be caught out and you won’t have to rely on natural reactions as these tend to be counterproductive.
+The very fact you are weighing it up means you are far less likely to be caught out and get in a motorbike accident and you won’t have to rely on natural reactions as these tend to be counterproductive.
 Instead you will find riding much more enjoyable and when that driver crosses your path you will feel in full control of the situation.